 We never learn which government is holding the political prisoners captive, or for what political activities the prisoners are jailed.
 Bart Tumey is clearly opposed to such actions against political prisoners.
 The island is described as being somewhere near the Philippines.

 Captain Coffyn's Cutthroat Crew (1940).
 Writer: Bart Tumey.
 Art: Bart Tumey.
 (Title supplied by Grand Comics Database.)
 Don and Red chase Captain Coffyn, a modern-day pirate using a stolen submarine to raid ships.
 Don and Red trail through the pirates through a whole series of landscapes, including the high seas, boats and islands.
 There is rainy weather throughout.
 The various seascapes and landscapes in this tale recall the similar emphasis on landscape in "Search for Captain Miles" (1940).

-Don and Red wear Navy blue double-breasted uniforms here, extremely dressy.
-There is a good close-up of Don (p1), wearing his uniform cap.
+ART.
+Don and Red wear Navy blue double-breasted uniforms, extremely dressy.
+There is a good close-up of Don (page 1), wearing his uniform cap.